-One course in written rhetoric, English 100, completed with a minimum grade of C. Two courses designated "Writing Enriched," one offered in any department, and one in the major program.
-See the Academic Writing Program on page 64 for further explanation.
+One course in written rhetoric, English 100, completed with a minimum grade of C. Two courses designated "Writing Enriched," at least one of which is in the major program, or completion of a major for which a "departmental writing program" has been approved.
+See the Academic Writing Program on page 70 for further explanation.

 One course in oral rhetoric from Communication Arts and Sciences 100, 101, 200, or 214.
-Communication Arts and Sciences 240 is acceptable only in the Social Work and Recreation programs.
+Communication Arts and Sciences 240 is acceptable only in the Recreation program.
 CAS Majors must take either 101, 200 or 214 to meet this requirement.

-One course unit (four quarter courses) in basic physical education, comprised of Physical Education 104 followed by three additional courses from 110 through 199; 221 may substitute for one of the additional courses for students in teacher education and physical education.
+One course unit (four quarter courses) in basic physical education, comprised of Physical Education 104 followed by three additional courses from 110 through 199; 221 may substitute for one of the additional courses for students in physical education.
+Students in the elementary and special education (MI) programs are to take 221, 222, and two courses from 110-119.
 Not more than one course unit of basic physical education may be applied to graduation requirements.